investing in reconciliation

 • achieve equity between the treatment of Aboriginal and Torres Strait Islander peoples and other Australians.

-A year on, we’re pleased to report on some of our achievements and take the opportunity to look ahead to the significant work that is still to be done.
+At the completion of this RAP, we’re pleased to report on some of our achievements and take the opportunity to look ahead to the significant work that is still to be done.

 Dhawura Ngilan Business and Investor initiative